zeus-fyi/zeus/README.md

 ### ```zeus/cookbooks/ethereum/beacons/beacon_cluster_test.go ```

 See this test case to see how a beacon cluster class was created.
+Use a versioned release tag to ensure consistent stable setups if using any of the examples, the main branch is frequently in flux.

 #### Ethereum ####